How to Write an Action Plan (Example Included)

 Personal Action Plan

-Again, a personal action plan differs little from any other action plan except for the goal.
+Again, a personal action plan differs little from any other, except for the goal.
 For example, a personal action plan might be for an individual to exercise more.
 Therefore, the goal might be to walk for a half-hour a day, say, during lunchtime.

 How to Write an Action Plan for Project Management in 10 Steps